netuno-org/reauthkit/README.md

 ## Configuration

-Copy the app sample configuration file by running (in the app root directory)
+1. Copy the app sample configuration file by running (in the app root directory):

-`cp config/sample.json config/_development.json`
+    * `cp config/sample.json config/_development.json` (for a development environment)

+    * `cp config/sample.json config/_production.json` (for a production environment)

-and adjust the `_development.json` file accordingly to your local environment.
+    and adjust the `_development.json` and/or `_production_.json` file accordingly to your environment.

+2. You'll need to configure an SMTP connection for the password recovery feature to function properly, [learn how to do it here.](https://doc.netuno.org/docs/en/academy/server/services/sending-emails/)

+3. You'll need to configure a PostgreSQL database type connection for this app to work properly, [learn how to do it here.](https://doc.netuno.org/docs/en/academy/server/database/psql/)

-> Locate and replace the word `JWTRandomSecureSecret` by a secret code, as random as possible, since this is what ensures the security of users' credentials.
+4. Locate and replace the word `JWTRandomSecureSecret` by a secret code, as random as possible, since this is what ensures the security of users' credentials.
 For example: `#J&Az+7(8d+k/9q]` .
-[Secure Code Generation.](https://passwordsgenerator.net/)

-> You'll need to configure an SMTP connection for the password recovery feature to function properly.
+[Recommended Secure Code Generation tool.](https://passwordsgenerator.net/)

-You'll also need to copy the sample service config file by running
+5. You'll also need to configure the website sample config file located in `website/src/config/`:

-`cp website/src/common/sample_Config.js website/src/common/Config.js`

-and modifying to match your local environment configuration.
+    1. Change the configurations inside `_development_config.json` and `_production_config.json` for development and production environments respectively.

+    2. Inside the same folder run `cp _development_config.json config.json` to create the configuration file based on the development configuration.

+    > To create a production ready build just run `npm run build` in `(app root directory)/website/` which will momentarily create a `config.json` based on the production configuration file and when it's finished it should revert back to the development configuration.

 ## Running